Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Critically Constrained Scattering Modes

 Below we will show that routing of waves in multiple scattering can be achieved by manipulating CCON spectra, and in particular by tuning eigenfrequencies to the real axis.
-Here we discuss the location of CCON eigenfrequencies in the complex plane.
-Tuning a single eigenfrequency to the real axis has been previously studied for the case of R-zeros, and it has been found that the imaginary part of the eigenfrequency of an R-zero is determined by the average coupling balance between the chosen input and output ports.
-In TCMT there is an explicit scalar formula for this, which constitutes a multichannel generalization of the ``critical coupling" condition \cite{Sweeney2020TheoryModes}.
-Specifically, filled output channels appear as scattering loss, and filled input channels as an effective gain.
-In a more exact theory this property is still maintained on average \cite{Sweeney2020TheoryModes}.
+Here we present arguments indicating that CCON eigenfrequencies in the lossless case are clustered near the real axis enabling efficient and reliable tuning to the real axis using standard optimization approaches.
+Tuning a single eigenfrequency to the real axis using geometric parameters (instead of loss or gain) has been previously studied for the case of R-zeros, building on the long-established concept of critical coupling (which does not apply rigorously to R-zeros in general, but does apply in a qualitative sense~\cite{Sweeney2020TheoryModes}).
+In particular it has been found that the imaginary part of the eigenfrequency of an R-zero is determined in a statistical sense by the coupling balance between the chosen input and output ports.
+In TCMT, in the single resonance limit, there is an explicit scalar formula for this, which constitutes a multichannel generalization of the ``critical coupling" condition~\cite{Sweeney2020TheoryModes}.
+Specifically, filled output channels appear as scattering loss, and filled input channels as an effective gain; in the more exact S-matrix theory of R-zeros this property is still maintained on average~\cite{Sweeney2020TheoryModes}.
 Therefore, if the input channels are more numerous or more strongly coupled than the output channels, then the imaginary part of an R-zero will be positive (above the real axis), consistent with the fact that full S-matrix zeros must be above the real axis in the absence of absorption.
-In the opposite case of weak input coupling the R-zeros will be below on average, and in both cases there will be significant statistical fluctuations \cite{Sol2023ReflectionlessRouters}.
+In the opposite case of weak input coupling, the R-zeros will be below the real axis on average, and in both cases there will be significant statistical fluctuations~\cite{Sol2023ReflectionlessRouters}.
 When input and output couplings are roughly in balance, the distribution of R-zeros is centered on the real axis, and an R-zero can be tuned to lie on the real axis at any frequency relatively easily.
-This is valid beyond the high-Q limit where there exists a scalar critical coupling condition, and has been validated in the relatively low-Q open cavities we consider here, where transmission is through multiple overlapping resonances.
+This has been validated in the relatively low-Q open cavities we consider here, where transmission is through multiple overlapping resonances.